 The hand held extinguisher is intended to be used to help prevent reflash only.
-Always exit the machine before using, and position yourself with an exit at your back for means of escape in case the extinguisher malfunctions or something unexpected happens
+Always exit the machine before using, and position yourself with an exit at your back for means of escape in case the extinguisher malfunctions or something unexpected happens.

 - Take the extinguisher and proceed to the source of the fire calmly. - Though the manufacturer's instructions may vary, normally aim at the base of the fire. - Even when the fire seems to be out, stand by with the extinguisher until the fire area is dead cool.
-Check this by removing any panels and looking for hot spots. - Locate the cause of the fire and correct it before restarting the machine. - Have your local authorized service center for your fire suppression system thoroughly inspect the entire machine and service or replace the extinguishers and fire suppression system before returning to work.
+Check this by removing any panels and looking for hot spots. - After a fire, hydraulic and coolant hoses are an extreme hazard.
+Stay away from the machine until it has cooled completely.
+The hoses containing these very hot, pressurized fluids may have been damaged by the fire and could burst at any time, causing serious burns or death. - Locate the cause of the fire and correct it before restarting the machine. - Have your local authorized service center for your fire suppression system thoroughly inspect the entire machine and service or replace the extinguishers and fire suppression system before returning to work.